COVID-19, Flu and RSV Information and COVID-19 Vaccine Availability

 Signs of an overdose can include:

 At the first sign of an overdose, seek help immediately.
-First responders carry naloxone, which can help treat overdoses and save lives.
+NARCAN® is a naloxone hydrochloride nasal spray in a prefilled, single-dose device that can reverse opioid overdoses, which can help treat overdoses and save lives.
+First responders carry NARCAN, and it’s also available over the counter.

 Those dependent on opioids may experience withdrawal symptoms.
-Inpatient detox and residential programs have trained medical professionals who can help patients safely ween off of opioids.
+Inpatient medication detoxification and residential treatment programs have trained medical professionals who can help patients safely ween off opioids.

-If you or someone you know has an opioid addiction, help is available.
+If you or someone you know has an opioid use disorder, help is available.